MFlisar/github-docs/docs/pages/compose/composechangelog.md

     * you can provide a custom sorter
 * supports raw and xml resources, default resource name is `changelog.xml` in raw folder
 * supports summaries with a "show more" button
+* optional provides a `gradle plugin` that allows you to convert version names automatically to version numbers

 **All features are splitted into separate modules, just include the modules you want to use!**